 Why Would a Business Owner Need a Business Valuation?

 There are several reasons why a business owner would need to know the value of a company.
+To understand how valuation is actually calculated, see Business Valuation Methods Explained.
 Here are a few common scenarios:

 - Business Exit Planning —Succession planning is a journey, not an event.
 Receiving valuations years before an anticipated exit gives you, as the business owner, time to implement value-enhancement strategies.
 Regular valuations throughout this waiting period help track progress toward value targets and guide adjustments to your exit strategy.
 Early valuations also help you set realistic expectations and timeline goals, preventing last-minute disappointments when retirement or other transitions approach.